The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation: Factors influencing memorization

 \section{Factors influencing memorization}

-With the increasing scale and capability of LLMs, a range of training and inference-time factors have been identified as influencing memorization behavior.
-This section systematically analyzes the primary variables that govern memorization.
+The memorization behavior of LLMs is governed by a range of factors spanning training and inference.

-\textbf{Model parameter size.} Model size strongly correlates with increased memorization in LLMs, with larger models demonstrating both greater capacity to retain training data and increased vulnerability to extraction attacks. \citet{carlini2021extractingtrainingdatalarge} first introduced the relationship between model size and memorization, observing that memorization scales log-linearly with model size.
+\textbf{Model parameter size.} Model size strongly correlates with increased memorization in LLMs, with larger models demonstrating both greater capacity to retain training data and increased vulnerability to extraction attacks. \alexAA{Carlini, et al.}~\citet{carlini2021extractingtrainingdatalarge} first introduced the relationship between model size and memorization, observing that memorization scales log-linearly with model size.
 Subsequent research has consistently reinforced this finding across multiple dimensions of memorization.
-For instance, \citet{tirumala2022memorizationoverfittinganalyzingtraining} observed that larger LLMs not only memorize more content but do so more rapidly during training, a phenomenon that cannot be fully explained by conventional overfitting or hyper-parameter tuning.
-This enhanced memorization capability directly impacts privacy concerns, as~\cite{li2024llmpbeassessingdataprivacy} demonstrated that extraction attacks become significantly more effective against larger LLMs due to their advanced memorization capabilities.
+For instance, \alexAA{Tirumala, et al.}~\citet{tirumala2022memorizationoverfittinganalyzingtraining} observed that larger LLMs not only memorize more content but do so more rapidly during training, a phenomenon that cannot be fully explained by conventional overfitting or hyper-parameter tuning.
+This enhanced memorization capability directly impacts privacy concerns, as \alexAA{Li, et al.}~\cite{li2024llmpbeassessingdataprivacy} demonstrated that extraction attacks become significantly more effective against larger LLMs due to their advanced memorization capabilities.
 The scaling effect has been further corroborated by~\citep{ lee2022deduplicatingtrainingdatamakes, tirumala2022memorizationoverfittinganalyzingtraining,carlini2023quantifyingmemorizationneurallanguage,freeman2024exploringmemorizationcopyrightviolation, kiyomaru-etal-2024-comprehensive-analysis,li2024llmpbeassessingdataprivacy, hayes2025measuringmemorizationlanguagemodels, morris2025much}.